Ruling out light axions: the writing is on the wall: Axion field evolution

-The general behaviour of the probability is similar to the narrow Gaussian case, however the probability for a smaller bias is significantly larger for a flat distribution as is expected.
+The general behaviour is similar to the narrow Gaussian case, however the probability for a smaller bias is significantly larger for a flat distribution, as might be expected.

-The above argument pre-supposes that the axion field is classical and has a potential such that the mean value can accumulate around the vacuum states.
+The above argument assumes that the axion field is classical and has a potential such that the mean value can accumulate around the vacuum states.
 However when $H_\text{infl} \ll \fpq$ this is not the case.
-Quantum fluctuations in the deSitter background are of ${\cal O}(H_i)$ and drive the PQ field back to the origin, restoring $\PQ$.
-In this sense, the PQ symmetry is never broken during inflation, no axion potential is produced and therefore, no bias is generated.
+Quantum fluctuations in the deSitter background are of ${\cal O}(H_i)$ and drive the PQ field back to the origin, restoring $\Upq$.
+In this sense, the Peccei-Quinn symmetry is never broken during inflation, there is no axion potential, and therefore, no bias is generated.